-Looking for a way to unify your blog posts, add structure to an overly long piece of content, and see massive gains in the search rankings?
+Looking for a way to unify your blog posts, add structure and purpose to an overly long piece of content, and see massive gains in the search rankings?
 Incorporating topic clusters could be an ideal way to improve your website’s user experience and refine your content strategy.

 What are topic clusters in content marketing?

 A topic cluster is a series of articles that covers various aspects of a single broad topic that is selected strategically to achieve content marketing goals.
 Topic clusters help you organize and structure the content on your website.
 Considering your marketing goals and target audience, you create a topic cluster of specific, related subtopics.
 Individually and as a whole, this content satisfies the search intent of potential customers.